 Is buying IHG points for 0.575 to 0.677 cents each a good deal?

 I would not buy IHG points speculatively for 0.575 cents each because I value them at 0.5 cents each.
 But if you have an immediate high value redemption in mind or if you are preparing your account for future PointBreaks, buying points can be a good deal.

-For instance, at these prices, Category 1 properties would be $57.50 per night.
+For instance, with a 100% bonus, PointBreaks hotels are $28.75 per night.
+Category 1 properties would be $57.50 per night.
 Top tier Category 9 properties would be $287.50 per night.
 For all these categories, you can get a big discount off the retail nightly rate if you travel at a peak time.

 Search your dream hotel to see how many points you’d need to book the hotel you want for a night.
 Search the dates you’d like to stay to see the paid price.
 If buying the points makes sense, there is award space on your dates, and you are ready to redeem now, buy the points.

 For instance, this summer The InterContinental Resort and Spa Moorea Hotelin French Polynesia costs 40,000 points (Category 7) per night or about $313 after taxes.